gaja-123/Superstore-Dataset-Analysis/README.md

 ## Project Structure
 - **Data/**: Contains the dataset (`SampleSuperstoreClean.csv` – not included here; source it from standard superstore sample data).
-- **Notebooks/**: Jupyter notebooks or Python scripts for data preprocessing, statistical tests, and modeling (to be added).
+- **Notebooks/**: Jupyter notebooks or Python scripts for data preprocessing, statistical tests, and modeling.
 - **Visuals/**: Mind maps and diagrams illustrating the workflow (see below).
 - **Docs/**: Additional documentation, including the full analytical workflow PDF.